 The dialpad on the right side of the console has 20 keys, including the standard 12 dialing keys.

-Ringer Volume keys: The Volume \land and Volume \lor keys increase or decrease the loudness of the console ringer.
+Ringer Volume keys: The Volume \land and Volume \lor keys increase or decrease the loudness of the console ringer and handset volume.